 In December 2017, the Minister for Planning appointed an Advisory Committee to review and recommend improvements to land use terms and their definitions in the VPP.

 Following public consultation on the Land Use Terms Advisory Committee Discussion Paper, the Committee submitted a final report in May 2018.
 The Minister considered the Advisory Committee's report and approved Amendment VC159 in August 2019.

 Rules reforms delivered as part of Stage 2

-Two major reform packages were delivered as part of the changes to and the restructure of the Victoria Planning Provisions (VPP).
-Amendment VC142 was gazetted on the 16 January 2018 and amendment VC148 was gazetted on 31 July 2018.
+2 major reform packages were delivered as part of the changes to and the restructure of the Victoria Planning Provisions (VPP).
+Amendment VC142 was gazetted on 16 January 2018 and amendment VC148 was gazetted on 31 July 2018.

 The second amendment package implemented changes to the VPP and all planning schemes.
 The amendment added clarity to the schemes by removing unnecessary regulations and simplifying and improving the structure, function and operation of the VPP.